GustaMagik/RSA_Security_Token/README.md

 ### Additional Improvments
 * (See project\_report.pdf discussion)

+* No padding is used which should (?) be fixed when ciphertext length is of not issue (e.g. version B).
+Needs some VHDL code to parse padding

 * To extend the length of the keys on version B the rsa\_512 module needs to be replaced.
 Moreover, the USB communication must be changed from 64B (512 bit) message data, accordingly.

 * Extending key length on version A is not advisable since user friendlyness.
 However, we had an idea to perform RSA multiple times with different keys to prevent attacks were only message transations are known.